Understanding the Caregiving Crisis

 • The 53 million family caregivers in the US can wield huge influence in the 2024 elections

-I’m a 50-something mom of early teens and daughter of a 90-something dad (the late-bloomer gene runs strong in my family).
-And I can’t wait for the 2024 elections.
-Because one of the most important issues facing our country is also the one I and my siblings (and according to AARP, about 53 million other unpaid family caregivers) are dealing with every day: the cost of care for our aging loved ones.
+I’m a 50-something mom of two teens and daughter of a 90-something dad (the late-bloomer gene runs strong in my family).
+So caregiving is a hot topic for me (and my sisters, and about 53 million other unpaid family caregivers).
+Specifically, I worry about the sometimes astronomical cost of caring for aging loved ones.

-Unfortunately, this recent article on rollcall.com said that a lot of our elected officials don’t see the caregiver crisis as one that needs to be urgently addressed.
+And while both presidential candidates spoke of family caregiver support in their platforms, the candidate who got the job has yet to unveil a plan.
+And this article on rollcall.com notes that a lot of our elected officials don’t see the caregiver crisis as one that needs to be urgently addressed.
 Are you kidding me?
 Have they not read about our growing aging population and the health care shortage?
-I have.
+I read about it almost every day.
 And it doesn’t look pretty.

 The Caregiving Landscape